×

 We asked foreigners in Jakarta what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Jakarta, often begin by researching online through property websites, forums, and social media groups dedicated to expats living in the city.
 They may also seek recommendations from friends, colleagues, or fellow expats who have experience in the local housing market.
 Additionally, expats may consult with local real estate agents who have experience working with foreigners and can help navigate the rental or purchasing process.
 Some expats may choose to stay in temporary accommodations, such as serviced apartments or hotels, while they explore different neighborhoods and housing options in person.
-It is also common for expats to consider factors such as proximity to work, international schools, and amenities when searching for a home in Jakarta," wrote one expat who made the move to Jakarta.
+It is also common for expats to consider factors such as proximity to work, international schools, and amenities when searching for a home in Jakarta," explained one person living in Jakarta, Indonesia.

 About the Author